 Professional development short course students will not be required to submit any assessment for this course, although they are encouraged to participate in weekly discussions.

-Teaching will take place at the University of Sydney's Camperdown campus.
+These intensives will be held at the University of Sydney’s Camperdown campus.

 (late applications may be accepted)

 Discounts are available for a group of participants from the same institution or organisation, as follows:

 - 3 or more participants: 10% discount